 Around the world, as much as 23% to 30% of hardwood lumber and plywood traded globally could be from illegal logging activities.
-In countries whose tropic forests are key to regulating the earth’s climate, such as Peru, Bolivia, and the Democratic Republic of the Congo, illegal timber accounts for over 70% of timber exports in several countries.
+According to Interpol, illegal logging accounts for 50-90% of the total volume for all forestry tropical basins in Amazon Basin, Central Africa, and South Asia that are the key to regulating the climate.
 The high rate of illegal logging is driven by several factors that create a high risk of fraud, bribery, and other forms of corruption in the global timber trade.

 To predict the conditions that lead to a high risk of fraud, anti-fraud professionals frequently rely on a concept called the “fraud triangle,” a model for understanding three conditions that lead to fraud:

 To identify industries that face a particularly high risk overall, researchers look for the widespread presence of these three factors.